-(iii) Any factor which disturbs the airflow through the engine, such as turbulence, turns at high angles of attack and increase of power, can also induce a surge.
-When operating close to the surge line, more delicate engine handling is recommended and if steep turns are made or light to moderate turbulence is encountered, greater safety will be obtained by reducing the RPM of one or both engines by up to 200 RPM below the recommended RPM shown in the graph.
+(iii) Any factor which disturbs the airflow through the engine, such as turbulence, turns at high angles of attack and increase of power, can induce a surge.
+When operating close to the surge line, careful engine handling is recommended and if steep turns are made or light to moderate turbulence is encountered, decrease RPM of one or both engines by up to 200 RPM below the recommended RPM shown in the graph, to reduce the possibility of surge.